Best Web Development Bachelor's Programs 2025

 Accreditations: ABET Accredited Programs, ABET

 5. #5.
-DePaul University
+DePaul University — Bachelor's Web Development

+Hakia ranks DePaul University's bachelor's web development program #5.
+Delivery: on-campus.
 Location: Chicago, IL | Type: Private | Tuition: $43,379/year | Graduation Rate: 86% | Score: 57.3

-What makes DePaul University stand out: Located in Chicago's Loop technology district with faculty who are active industry professionals, DePaul's web development programs offer direct professional networking opportunities and real-world experience that many university programs cannot match.
+What makes DePaul University stand out: Located in Chicago's Loop technology district with faculty who are active industry professionals, DePaul's web development programs offer direct professional networking opportunities and real-world experience that many university programs can't match.

 Program Overview: DePaul University's web development programs are housed within the Jarvis College of Computing and Digital Media (CDM), strategically located in Chicago's Loop campus at the heart of the city's technology and business districts.
 Students can pursue web development through multiple pathways: a BS in Information Technology with a Web Development concentration, a User Experience Design major with development concentration, or through the comprehensive Computer Science program.
 The programs benefit from CDM's unique positioning where many faculty members are working professionals and industry consultants, providing direct access to thought leaders and change-makers in Chicago's thriving tech scene.
 The BS in Information Technology with Web Development concentration emphasizes hands-on technical skills in interactive scripting and web technologies, while the User Experience Design program combines technical development methods with artistic principles for interactive web development.
 Both programs offer STEM designation for international students, potentially extending post-graduation stay in the United States.
-The Computer Science program provides a robust foundation with courses like User Interface Architecture and Development, complemented by specialized facilities and labs within CDM's state-of-the-art building on South Wabash Avenue.
+The Computer Science program provides a strong foundation with courses like User Interface Architecture and Development, complemented by specialized facilities and labs within CDM's state-of-the-art building on South Wabash Avenue.

 Degree Programs: BS Information Technology - Web Development Concentration (4 years); BS User Experience Design - Development Concentration (4 years); BS Computer Science (4 years)